The main research activity is devoted to control, modeling and identification of systems.

 Modeling of electro-mechanical systems with application to Automotive systems

-The accurate modeling of physical systems represents a fundamental starting point for understanding the systems dynamics, determining the system efficiency, performing parameters estimation and for establishing an effective and good control.
-An effective tool for modeling physical systems is the Power-Oriented Graphs (POG) modeling technique (Ref1), which allows to build blocks schemes that are directly implementable in the Simulink environment using standard libraries.
-Examples of physical systems modeled using the POG technique: Planetary Gear Sets (Ref2), Gearboxes (Ref3), Transmission Systems (Ref4) Permanent Magnet Synchronous Motors (PMSMs) (Ref5), Multilevel Flying-Capacitor Converters (Ref6).
+The accurate modeling of physical systems represents a fundamental starting point in order to understand the system dynamics, determine the system efficiency, perform parameters estimation and to establish an effective and good control.
+An effective tool to model physical systems is the Power-Oriented Graphs (POG) modeling technique (Ref1), which allows to build block schemes that are directly implementable in the Simulink environment using standard libraries.
+Some examples of physical systems modeled using the POG technique are reported in the following: Planetary Gear Sets (Ref2 and Ref3), Gearboxes (Ref4), Transmission Systems (Ref5) Permanent Magnet Synchronous Motors (PMSMs) (Ref6), Multilevel Flying-Capacitor Converters (Ref7).

-The energy efficiency analysis of some physical systems in the automotive field is addressed in Ref7 and Ref8.
-The problem of physical systems parameters estimation is addressed in Ref9 for linear and non-linear systems.
-For estimation of PMSM parameters have been developed in Ref10.
+The energy efficiency analysis of some physical systems in the automotive field is addressed in Ref8 and Ref9.
+The problem of physical systems parameters estimation is addressed in Ref10 for linear and non-linear systems.
+As far as PMSMs parameters estimation is concerned, a dedicated Matlab App is proposed in Ref6.

 Planetary Gear Sets, Gearboxes, Transmission Systems, PMSMs and Multilevel Converters are among the main physical elements that are typically found in Hybrid Electric Vehicles (HEVs).
-An HEVs can be seen as a complex physical system given by the combination of several physical subsystems interacting with each other through energetic ports.
-Thanks to the accurate modeling of the physical subsystems, the energy management of different types of HEVs architecture can be easily obtained: series (Ref11), parallel (Ref12) and Power-Split (Ref13 and Ref14).
+An HEV can be seen as a complex physical system given by the combination of several physical subsystems interacting with each other through energetic ports.
+Thanks to the accurate modeling of the physical subsystems, the energy management of different types of HEVs architectures can be effectively addressed: series (Ref5), parallel (Ref12) and Power-Split (Ref13 and Ref14).

 Robotic Manipulation, Planning and Control for Collaborative Robots, Human-Robot Interaction